ucsb/webguide/index.md

 ### General

-The topics of this website have been organized into sections in the left side menu.
+The topics of this website have been organized into sections in the menu above.

 * **Graphical Presentation**: UC/UCSB branding as well as other visual components of a website
 * **Markup & Styling**: Use of well structured semantic markup to maximize accessibility